Principal Designer (PD)

 Principal Designer

-Clients need to appoint a PD as early as possible, to ensure health and safety is firmly embedded in your project from the start.
-This will make sure that the Regulations are fully complied with and that the benefits of design reviews and realised.
+Clients need to appoint a PD as early as possible to ensure health and safety are firmly embedded in your project from the start.
+This will make sure that the Regulations are fully complied with and that the benefits of design reviews are realised.

-And who better to appoint than our PDs.
+And who better to appoint than our Principal Designers?
 Applying their depth and breadth of construction experience, they’ll help you achieve your objectives with minimal risk and cost.
 They’re completely independent and objective, and stay fully abreast of the various Acts and Regulations you’re subject to.

 You can download our Principal Designers’ roles and responsibilities PDF here.